isomerpages/pa-chingay/_z-chingay-archive/PA Street TEST.md

 <div style="font-size:1.5rem;">
 <span style="font-weight: bold;"><span style="color: #FFAC1C;"> CRABBY DELIGHT</span> <br>co-created by students from Yuhua Secondary School and Artist Royston Phang</span>
-<div style="font-size:1.1rem"><br>Crabby Delight is a celebration of the sensory and communal joy of eating with our hands, particularly when we dig into Singapore's iconic chili crab and other crab dishes.<br>
+<div style="font-size:1.1rem"><br>A celebration of the sensory and communal joy of eating with our hands, particularly when we dig into Singapore's iconic chili crab and other crab dishes.<br>
 The installation highlights the warmth and unity of communal dining, reflecting Singapore's rich food culture and the social bonds forged through shared culinary experiences.
 <br>
 </div></div>